Retiring rtm.start's verbose response in September 2022

 Using Events API with Socket Mode

-If you're still using the RTM API, it means you haven't migrated to modern Slack apps yet, which don't support the RTM API.
-However, modern Slack apps do support websocket-based connections that operate behind the firewall, the most common reason developers chose RTM in the past.
+If you're still using the RTM API, it means you haven't migrated to Slack apps yet, which don't support the RTM API.
+However, Slack apps do support websocket-based connections that operate behind the firewall, the most common reason developers chose RTM in the past.

 Learn how "Socket Mode" and Bolt make building event-driven apps easier.

-Building modern Slack apps allow you to build more interactive, event-driven applications with friendlier user interfaces than the types of bots and integrations enabled by the RTM API.
+Building Slack apps allow you to build more interactive, event-driven applications with friendlier user interfaces than the types of bots and integrations enabled by the RTM API.

 Using rtm.connect